WhitewidowScanner/whitewidow/README.md

 scrape Google for potential vulnerable websites.
 It allows automatic file formatting, random user agents, IP addresses, server information, multiple SQL injection syntax, and a fun environment.
 This program was created for learning purposes, and is intended to teach users what vulnerability looks like.

-Although whitewidow is a completely open source project, and is completely free.
-Every once in awhile I need some coffee.
-If you like this program, and like this idea, you can help me with my [coffee fund.](https://www.paypal.me/Perkins892)

 #Screenshots